a runner sitting down and performing a hamstring stretch by pulling their foot towards them

 When the limits of a muscle group's movement is reached, the muscles, tendons, and ligaments associated with the movement are put under stress.
 As well as increasing the risk of injury, this means they are less able to work effectively.
 An increased range of motion simply means that this limit is much less likely to be reached.

-There is an optimum position in which each body part must be placed in order to generate an optimum amount of force.
+There is an optimum position in which each body part must be placed in order to generate an optimum force.

 It's therefore important to ensure that each body part can first be placed comfortably into the appropriate position, and then that the muscles can contract well whilst in this position.

-Beware that stretching for recovery purposes should be very gentle, otherwise you run the risk of causing further muscle damage and impeding recovery.
+Beware that stretching for recovery purposes should be very gentle, otherwise you run the risk of causing further muscle damage and slowing down recovery.

 Types of Stretches